FuriousZyan/WebGamePrototype/README.md

 Prototype Test

-Read carefully Before you download this prototype !....
+Read carefully Before you download this prototype !.... <br>
 "HOW TO PLAYTEST THIS GAME"

 step 1 :- After downloading right click on the intdex.html file